top of page

 Directing Actors After a Hiatus

-And when we wrapped the final shot, something happened that I forgot I missed: everyone—cast, crew, extras—was happy.
+When we wrapped the final shot, something happened that I forgot I missed: everyone—cast, crew, extras—was happy.
 We had everything we needed.
 No pickups, no doubts.
 Just collective relief and pride.
+That moment, shared by people from completely different worlds, is what reminds me why I love this.
+Filmmaking is collective.
+It’s alignment.
+It’s magic through collaboration.

 Seven people smile in a dimly lit room with ornate blue wallpaper and framed art.
 They're seated on a bench, creating a cheerful atmosphere.